AmirHossain58/share-the-meal-client-/README.md

 # Share The Meal
- Share The Meal ia a website to reduce food waste by allowing users to share and request food items efficiently.
+ Share The Meal is a website to reduce food waste by allowing users to share and request food items efficiently.

 ## Live Link